Canker Sores: A Closer Look at These Mysterious Ulcers

 Other Oral Conditions that Resemble Canker Sores

-Canker sores are a type of mouth ulcer, but not all mouth ulcers are canker sores.
-Many oral and general health conditions can lead to similar lesions in the mouth.
-Here are some to be aware of:
+Canker sores are just one type of mouth ulcer, but not all mouth ulcers are canker sores.
+Various oral and general health conditions can cause similar lesions in the mouth.
+Here are a few worth noting:

 Conditions that can lead to mouth ulcers